 West Lancashire has an Environmental Enforcement Team who look out for littering and fly tipping across the Borough.
 The officers provide a daily uniformed patrol across the Borough.

 Our Environmental Enforcement Officers can issue £75 fixed penalty notices for offences like dropping cigarettes and chewing gum or dropping litter in the street or from cars.
 They can also issue £60 fixed penalty notices for putting bin bags out too early or in the wrong place.
 The money generated from the fixed penalty notices is ploughed back into litter prevention initiatives in the borough.
+We will handle any information provided to us in accordance with our Privacy Notice (PDF, 60Kb).

 Environmental Enforcement Officers visit schools and community groups to give talks as part of our commitment to teaching local people about the importance of handling litter responsibly.
 If you are interested in arranging a talk, please contact the Environmental Enforcement Team on 01695 577177.